Tag: Products

 Allow 2 hours dry time.
 Then call your best friend and invite them over for coffee because you’re all done.

+Pro-tip: Make sure the stencil is secure before you add paint.
 Pro-tip: Load your brush with paint and off-load most of the paint onto a paper towel.
 Using too much paint when stenciling is the number one reason for bleeding, so make sure to off-load excess paint before starting on the wall.

 Mix and match!
 Using the stencil patterns behind or above furniture pieces is a nice way to really make them feel custom to the room.